Hurricane Irma: Be Prepared

 Emergency Operations Center Activation

-The City’s Emergency Operations Center is at a level 2 activation and is scheduled to be fully activated Friday at 7 a.m..
-The City has activated its Hurricane Call Center as of Wednesday afternoon at 3:00 p.m.
+The City’s Emergency Operations Center will move to a Level 1 Activation Thursday morning at 7:00 a.m. and the City will activate its Hurricane Call Center as of Wednesday afternoon at 3:00 p.m.
+The hours of the call center will be 3:00 p.m. to 8:00 p.m.
+Wednesday and will resume at 7:00 a.m.
+Thursday.
 This call center can be reached by calling: 954.967.4EOC (4362).
 Broward County is also operating its Hurricane Hotline which is 311 or 954.831.4000.

 City of Hollywood Public Utilities crews have been clearing storm drains, readying auxiliary pumps, checking pump stations and ensuring backup generators are fueled and functioning.
 The City’s Public Works Department is readying barricades and preparing City facilities.
 Movement of lifeguard stands to secure them in designated areas on the beach is currently underway.
 Parks and Recreation is preparing our parks, removing shade coverings and securing facilities.
 Hollywood Police and Fire/Rescue are preparing high profile vehicles and boats for emergency operations and will facilitate the evacuations.